Kai-Barry/nutshell/README.md

 sudo ./updateSite.sh
 ```

+Once this is done you will need to update genPage.sh to include you openai key/s.

 ### Setup web server config

 Once this is complete the nginx or apache2 site-config/.htaccess file needs to be updated to include the requirements specified in: other/setup.txt.